thepowersgang/mrustc/README.md

-Note: All progress is against the source of rustc 1.19.0 AND rustc 1.29.0
+Note: All progress is against the source of rustc 1.19.0, rustc 1.29.0, AND rustc 1.39.0